What are cookies?

 Strictly necessary cookies

 These cookies collect information about how visitors use our site, for instance which pages visitors go to most often, and if they get error messages from our web pages.
-These cookies don’t collect information that identifies a visitor.
+These cookies don't collect information that identifies a visitor just their behaviour.
 All information is aggregated and therefore anonymous.
 It is only used to improve how the Website works.
 By using our website, you agree that we can place these types of cookies on your device.

 These cookies are used to deliver adverts that are more relevant to you and your interests.
 They are also used to limit the number of times you see a specific advertisement, as well as helping to measure the effectiveness of the advertising campaign.
-They are usually placed by advertising networks with our permission.
+They are usually placed by advertising networks from the permission you give to us that we provide to these parties.
 They remember that you have visited a website and this information is shared with other organisations such as advertisers.
-Quite often targeting or advertising cookies will be linked to site functionality Blue Chip Feed uses digital marketing organisations to attract new customers to our site.
+Quite often targeting or advertising cookies will be linked to site functionality.
+Blue Chip Feed uses digital marketing organisations to attract new customers to our site.

 In order to track where new customers come from the digital marketing organisations provide us with technology such as smart pixels and transparent GIF files.
 That technology works by recognising a cookie on your web browser, enabling us to identify which advert brought you to us.
 The technology is not able to identify any of our customers’ personal details.

-Your continued use of our site constitutes your consent to accept these cookies, however you can set your internet browser to reject all cookies, or to notify you when a cookie is set.
-You should consult the Help section of your browser to learn how to change your cookie preferences.
-You may also find instructions on how to do this at www.allaboutcookies.org/manage-cookies
+Your continued use of our site constitutes your consent to accept necessary cookies, however you can set your internet browser to reject all or some cookies, or to notify you when a cookie is set.
+You can remove cookies by clearing your cache on your browser.
+Please contact us if you need assistance to remove or reinstate by emailing Info@bluechipfeed.com

 If you leave cookies on, remember to log out when you have finished using a shared computer.
 If you wish to control the advertising you see online, please go to www.youronlinechoices.eu